jhony-v/jhony-v/README.md

 # Hi again, I'm Jhony Vega 👨 👋

-I am **Frontend Developer** 💻, passionate about programming and web development ♥️.
-I'm self taught, persistent and like watch fiction movie.
+I am **Frontend Developer** 💻, passionate about programming and web development.
+I'm self taught, persistent and I like write code about interesting projects.
 My main experience is the frontend but I have experience with other technologies like NodeJs, PHP, Python, Java.

 </br>